 Turn left off the A9 (approximately 45 miles south of Inverness), signpost Kingussie.
 In 100 yds turn right at 'T' junction.
 Proceed into Kingussie to a set of traffic lights.
 Turn right at the lights into Ardbroilach Road and proceed up the hill for 100 yds.
 Turn right into East Terrace.
 Glengarry is situated approximately 300 yds on your left.

 If you are driving, once you get onto our roads, the stress of the south simply melts away - there's room to enjoy driving again on roads that may not always be super-wide, but are to excellent standards - particularly outside the peak times of July and August.
-You'll find miles and miles of road almost to yourself - apart from the sheep of course!
+You'll find miles and miles of road almost to yourself - apart from the sheep of course and the odd Highland Coo!

 Glengarry Bed and Breakfast